 In this technique, you record an actor’s movements and transfer this information to a computer to animate digital character models.
 It is called performance capture when you capture the expressions on their face and fingers.
 In films and videography, motion tracking is referred to as match moving.

-Match moving is used to match an actor’s movement against a green screen with the live-action footage.
+Match moving is used to match an actor’s movement against a green screen with live-action footage.
 However, today it is used to create incredible effects during post-production.
 Hence, it promises a seamless movie experience.
 In addition, for accurate integration, you need to consider the below factors concerning the objects in the shot.

 Filmmakers adopt different techniques to achieve visual effects.
 They include: